 This is an intriguing tale and one of the best dark academia books, where revenge fantasies become a reality.

-In her story, Jess experiences the trials and tribulations that come with life, as well as betrayal at her university campus.
+In her story, Jess experiences the trials and tribulations that come with life and betrayal at her university campus.
 It leads to what one can only describe as a tale that will have your stomach in knots.

 This novel is an excellent addition to the dark academia genre.
 It was only published in 2019, so it still has plenty of time to make a great impact on readers.
-Consider giving it a read if you want to enjoy a dark academia novel with a seductive twist.
+Consider reading it if you want to enjoy a dark academia novel with a seductive twist.

 V.E.
 Schwab’s Vicious is about college roommates Victor and Eli.
 Despite their sometimes dislike for each other, they were very much alike and shared many of the same experiences during their senior year.
 This includes dealing with supernatural events.

-However, things become complicated when Jill starts getting text messages that claim Graham didn’t kill Shaila Arnold, and someone else did.
+However, things become complicated when Jill starts getting text messages that claim Graham didn’t kill Shaila; someone else did.
 This rocks Jill to her core because she had spent the past three years thinking he was at fault.

 Having no choice but to look into it, Jill is determined to figure out who killed Shaila.
 If Graham didn’t do it, then her best friend’s killer is still out there walking free.
 It’s something she cannot accept.